Jessica Penne

 Jessica Penne (born January 30, 1983) is an American professional mixed martial artist.
-Penne competed in the Women's Strawweight division for the Ultimate Fighting Championship (UFC).
+Penne competed in the Women's Strawweight division for the Ultimate Fighting Championship (UFC), where she was a one-time challenger for the championship.
 She was the first Invicta FC Atomweight Champion.
 She also competed in the first women's bout in Bellator Fighting Championships.

 Background

 Penne was born in Newport Beach, California, on January 30, 1983, and graduated from Diamond Bar High School, participating on the softball and swimming teams.
 Next at Cal State Fullerton, she earned her Bachelor of Arts in communication.
 Penne is Italian American.
 Her father is the first generation of his Italian family born in the United States.
 Some of his family members remain in his family’s originating area of Turino, Italy.

 Mixed martial arts career

 Bellator

 In May 2009, Penne became the first woman to compete and win a bout in the Bellator Fighting Championships organization when she fought at Bellator 5 against Tammie Schneider in a 117-pound catchweight bout.
 She won the fight via TKO (punches) in the first round.

 In August 2010, Penne met future Bellator Strawweight Champion Zoila Gurgel in the opening quarterfinal round of the Bellator Season 3 115 lb women's tournament at Bellator 25.
 Penne lost the fight via unanimous decision.